Category Archives: The Android’s POG Collection (Retro)

 Now sometimes he wouldn’t come over, but we would still play games with him.
 How?
 Easy.
 He’d coded up a Battleship game that could be played over modem, and we’d play that.
 Online gaming?
 I was doing it in 1989!

 I also played games by myself, of course.
-I knew how to load them up… typing order provigil from india LOAD”*”,8,1 would boot up just about anything.
-Or, if you had a disk with a bunch of games on it, you could pick which game you wanted, by typing Hobbs LOAD”DIG*”,8,1 for Dig-Dug, for example.
+I knew how to load them up… typing LOAD”*”,8,1 would boot up just about anything.
+Or, if you had a disk with a bunch of games on it, you could pick which game you wanted, by typing LOAD”DIG*”,8,1 for Dig-Dug, for example.
 Yep, I was a pro at this.
 Then, I’d go play outside or play with toys or something while waiting twenty minutes for the game to load, because that’s just how things worked back then.
 Of course, when the game did finally load, sometimes I wouldn’t even play it, because I’d be busy holding my tape recorder and microphone up to the speakers and filling cassette tapes up with game music to use as a soundtrack for the epic adventures my toys went on.

 You are missing out if you never heard this theme.